Home»Features»Life in the Spotlight»A Valpo Life in the Spotlight: Megan Lawrence

 When college came around, Lawrence chose to stay home and commute to Purdue University Northwest in Hammond.
 She’s taught in Valpo for the past six years, working with students in grades nine through 12, but whose ages range anywhere from 14 to almost 23.
 Sometimes she educates students for as many as nine years.
 She spends eight hours a day with them five days a week, cherishing every one of the moments she gets with them.

-The students with whom Lawrence works have a variety of cognitive and emotional disabilities ranging and differing in severity, some being more harsh and profound or mild and moderate when compared to others.
+The students with whom Lawrence works have a variety of cognitive and emotional disabilities ranging and differing in severity, some being more significant and profound or mild and moderate when compared to others.
 No matter where they stand, her students are constantly inspiring and motivating her, touching her emotionally day in and day out.

 “They’re the best human beings imaginable.
 Every single one blows my mind,” she said.
 “They amaze me every day with the expectations that they exceed.
 I just didn’t know how life-changing it would be working with these kids.
 I've learned more about life from them.”